 Leo has sensitive skin, so the only product I use is a diluted Castile soap and water.

 However, dog hair can be a real pain, so you need to stop using the lint rollers as they are extremely wasteful.
-It would be best if you bought a ChomChom pet hair tool.
+Instead, it would be best if you bought a ChomChom pet hair tool.
 It easily picks up hairs and is very easy to clean.
-It’s a doggy must have.
+It’s a doggy must-have.

 ChomChom Roller Dog Hair Remover

 Alternatives to the Chom Chom would include steel combs and wooden-handled brushes found in most stores.
 Or you could try the rubber dishwashing glove.
-Simply rub the hair in one direction and watch the magic!
+Then, simply rub the hair in one direction and watch the magic!